 If you haven’t updated a page since 2013, chances are that page isn’t optimized for viewing on modern phones or tablets.

 Enhancing the mobile responsiveness of your content not only elevates the user experience for readers but also boosts your SEO ranking, especially with the imminent launch of Google’s mobile-first index.
 Upon its rollout, Google will prioritize mobile page functionality in its rankings, shifting from the current desktop-page-based rankings, thereby making mobile optimization crucial for SEO.

 Did you follow web writing best practices when creating your content?
 If not, have no fear.
 You can change your page to follow those best practices.
 Here are a couple tips:

 - Reorganize the page so it follows the inverted pyramid: You should always follow the inverted pyramid when you write your content.
 It makes for a better experience by addressing your reader’s needs immediately.
 If you ask a question in your page title or article heading, answer it immediately.
 If a page you wrote a year ago has a long, unwieldy intro, consider cutting it down so it gets right into the topic.

 - Use bullet lists, bold phrases, shorter paragraphs: Look for opportunities to change lengthy paragraphs into bullet lists.
 Bold important information to draw the reader’s eye.
 And make your sentences and paragraphs more concise; long paragraphs can be intimidating to readers.

 Revisit the Page and Read in the Modern Context

 Is your copy still relevant?
 Does it still reflect your brand, product, or service?
-Your business, the marketplace, and society might all have changed since you wrote your web pages, and your content might be making promises your business cannot keep or presenting your brand in a manner no longer consistent with your services.
+Your business, the market, and even society might have shifted since you last updated your website.
+So, your content might be saying things or making promises that don’t really match up with what your business does now.

 Include News and Updates